jeremychone/rust-devai/README.md

 - Support for the `# Items` section with `yaml` or `Rhai`.
 - More `Rhai` modules/functions.
 - Support for `# Before All`, `# Before`, `# After`, and `# After All` (all `Rhai`).
-- `--dry-req` will perform a dry run of the request by just saving the content of the request in a file.
-- `--dry-res` will perform a real AI request but just capture the AI response in a file (the request will be captured as well).
 - `--capture` will perform the normal run but capture the request and response in the request/response file.